 Knowledge is the key to solving and reliving many back problems.
 Chronic back pain always has an underlying cause.
-By learning how to manage it, you can assist in taking care of the elderly suffering from the back problem.
+By learning how to manage it, you can assist in taking care of the elderly suffering from a back problem.

-Make changes in the house
+Make changes in the house.

 When you have a senior at home suffering from back problems, you will need to make certain changes in the house to make it fall-proof.
 This is because there are chances that they may trip and fall and suffer a fracture.
 Therefore, it becomes necessary that you make the following changes:

 Purchase assisted devices such as handheld grabbers.
 This will prevent sudden disbalance and a consequent fall.

 Place anti-slip mats in the bathroom so that your elderly do not slip and fall.

 Install grab bars in the bathroom so that your elderly can have something to hold on to.